 The V-beam laser is a pulsed dye laser that targets the red color in unwanted facial blood vessels from sundamage, medications (steroids and Retin-A), rosacea, radiation treatment, and congenital port wine stains.
 The V-beam laser may require several monthly treatments and bad rosacea may involve maintenance treatment as more vessels continue to grow once the others clear, but this might take a year or more to develop.

 The V-beam Perfecta, also has a glass tip handpiece that is designed to treat facial brown spots.
 The Alexandrite, Neodynium-Yag and Ruby lasers can also treat brown spots on the hands and face.
 The V-beam is gentle on the neck and chest brown spots.

-When you visit the New York Aesthetic Consultants, LLP, you will be able to consult with experienced professional NYC dermatologists who can examine your skin and recommend the best type of laser treatment to suit your individual skin type, skin condition and match the down-time, or lack of down-time, to your needs.
+When you visit Dr. Ron Shelton, you will be able to consult with experienced professional NYC dermatologists who can examine your skin and recommend the best type of laser treatment to suit your individual skin type, skin condition and match the down-time, or lack of down-time, to your needs.